the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-virtualmachine.md

 (rr-renv-vm-vagrant-cli)=
 ### The Vagrant CLI

-You will most likely use vagrant through the command line interface.
+You will most likely use vagrant through the command line interface (CLI).
 The CLI can be used to

 - manage machines with commands like `vagrant up`, `vagrant halt` and `vagrant destroy`